vrk-kpa/suomifi-icons/README.md

 ## Importing specific icons

-To make tree shaking more easier, it's possible to import a specific icon.
+To make tree shaking easier, it's possible to import a specific icon.
 If you use the `SuomifiIcon*` components that accept the icon type as a string, the final bundle will include all icons (even those that you don't use) as that component can't be tree-shaken.
 Example use of importing a specific icon:

 ```ts
 import IconClose from 'suomifi-icons/base/IconClose';